| 5 - 15 min playthrough

 About the experience

 Wayfinder is a web-based generative art game that brings high quality game-like rendering and interactivity to mobile and desktop browsers.
-On the surface, it’s a relaxing interactive animated experience that lets users reconnect with nature, but behind the screen is the latest in generative storytelling.
+On the surface, it’s a relaxing interactive animated experience that lets players reconnect with nature, but behind the screen is the latest in generative storytelling.

 Artistically, the experience combines illustration, 2D animation, and 3D modelling into a seamless interactive WebGL2 landscape, magically assembled through procedural generation.
-Until the user loads the webpage, their particular journey does not yet exist.
+Until the player loads the webpage, their particular journey does not yet exist.
 It’s all created and rendered in real time.
 Wayfinder is an ever-changing, emergent artwork with infinite possibilities.

 The visuals and poetry were crafted and assembled algorithmically, making use of generative algorithms, artificial intelligence, machine learning, and data mining.
 The game’s artwork is hand-illustrated by Tiffany Beucher and animated by Guillaume Le Roux,and placed into the experience with code and randomness.
-The verse fragments are mined from a mix of GPT-2 AI and data mining software, and then recombined during gameplay according to the user’s unique journey.
+The verse fragments are mined from a mix of GPT-2 AI and data mining software, and then recombined during gameplay according to the player’s unique journey.

 Two and One-Liner